Arronk/My-Coding-Journey/log.md

 Well i'm back working on C for CS50 now that I am on home soil again.
 Like usual the C syntax is slowing me down significantly but i'm making steady progress.
 Currently stuck on testing my ternary operator syntax I am trying to implement to shorten the code in one of my functions.

+## Day 90: 07.07.2018

+### Progress: Almost finished the final function in PSET3

+Will hopefully have PSET3 finalised tomorrow, just need to finish frequency off.
+It was late when I got started so I decided to fit in the Week 3 lecture as well.
+10 days to go for Round 1!